josephxbrick/documentorganizer/README.md

 ## The callout-description group

 The plugin needs to know where you want the description listing to appear in the artboard.
-It expects the artboard to contain a group called `<calloutListingGroup>` that cont a rectangle called `<calloutGroupRect>`.
+It expects the artboard to contain a group called `<calloutListGroup>` that cont a rectangle called `<calloutGroupRect>`.

 <img src="/readme_images/calloutListGroup.png" width="229">